blu3ming/TryHackMe_Writeups/AgentSudo/AgentSudo.md

          (ALL, !root) /bin/bash
     ```

-    Seeing this, we remember a CVE released in 2019 about a vulnerability on the command sudo.
+    If we google those permissions, we get information about a CVE released in 2019 about a vulnerability on the command sudo.
 This is the CVE-2019-14287.

     ![19]